 COSSAP is committed to supporting effective responses to illicit substance use and misuse throughout the United States via policy and practice.
 There are four key areas of programmatic focus.

-Providing access to a comprehensive continuum of substance abuse treatment services for individuals with substance abuse and co-occurring disorders and strengthening public safety, public health, and behavioral health partnerships reduces recidivism and criminal justice costs.
+Providing access to a comprehensive continuum of substance use treatment services for individuals with substance use disorder and co-occurring disorders and strengthening public safety, public health, and behavioral health partnerships reduces recidivism and criminal justice costs.

-Divert nonviolent drug offenders from prosecution and connect individuals to substance abuse treatment and recovery support services.
+Divert nonviolent drug offenders from prosecution and connect individuals to substance use and misuse treatment and recovery support services.

 Invest in a range of programs that involve partnerships between community-based behavioral health and the justice systems in lieu of jail.